cpjobling/EG-247-Resources/week6/fourier2.md

 $${C_n \atop {n=\mathrm{even}}} = 0.$$
 </div>

-## exponential Fourier series for the square wave with odd symmetry
+## Exponential Fourier series for the square wave with odd symmetry

 From the definition of the exponential Fourier series